Blue723/Blue723/Readme.md

 - Implemented supervised learning models (Random Forest, XGBoost) through pipelines to achieve highest accuracy test results (0.86) on classification models

-#### Predicting Delivery Status
+#### Housing Price Prediction
-Use Python to create classification models that predict delivery status as Advanced, On Time, or Late
+Use Python to create SARIMA models to predict housing trends.
-- Extract Data (170k+), clean, filter, and aggregate data for quantitative analysis
+- Extract data and data management such as clean and filter data for quality assurance
-- Work independently and decision-making to strategize the project and Powerpoint presentation
+- Performed a quantitative analysis and visualization housing price trends in the Houston,TX area
-- Implemented supervised learning models (Random Forest, XGBoost) through pipelines to achieve highest accuracy test results (0.86) on classification models
+- Predictive analytics on housing prices 3 years in advance with the confidence interval to represent risk

 #### Airline Delays